yegor256/blog/_posts/2014/oct/2014-10-05-ten-hosted-continuous-integration-services.md

 for all projects.
 The platform looks very promising.
 It is still free for private repositories and is backed up by [investments](https://gigaom.com/2014/10/01/wercker-takes-in-2-4-million-to-help-developers-test-their-code-in-the-cloud/).
-They also have an interesting concept of build "boxes", which can be pre-configured similar to Docker containers.
+They also have an interesting concept of build "boxes," which can be pre-configured similar to Docker containers.
 It works rather stable for the last few months, no complains so far.